rcaamal/debug_entities/Guidlines.md

 This is how you start adding work each time you work on code.

+Fork

+Fork this repository to be able to have an identical copy of the work we have done and you are able to contriube to our project.

 Fetch

 Fetching refers to getting the latest changes from an online repository without merging them in.